Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Kobold Inventor.md

     \ rely on sight."
   "name": "Sunlight Sensitivity"
 "actions":
-- "desc": "Melee or Ranged Weapon Attack: dice: d20+4 (+4) to hit, reach 5 ft.\
+- "desc": "Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60\
-    \ or range 20/60 ft., one target.
-Hit: dice:1d4 + 2|text(4) (1d4 + 2) piercing\
+    \ ft., one target.
+Hit: 4 (1d4 + 2) piercing damage."
-    \ damage."
   "name": "Dagger"
-- "desc": "Ranged Weapon Attack: dice: d20+4 (+4) to hit, range 30/120 ft.,\
+- "desc": "Ranged Weapon Attack: +4 to hit, range 30/120 ft., one target.
+Hit:\
-    \ one target.
-Hit: dice:1d4 + 2|text(4) (1d4 + 2) bludgeoning damage."
+    \ 4 (1d4 + 2) bludgeoning damage."
   "name": "Sling"
-- "desc": "The kobold uses one of the following options (choose one or roll a dice:\
+- "desc": "The kobold uses one of the following options (choose one or roll a d8);\
-    \ d8|avg|noform (d8)); the kobold can use each one no more than once per day:\n\
+    \ the kobold can use each one no more than once per day:\n\n- 1 Acid.
+The\
-    \n- 1 Acid.
-The kobold hurls a [[5.
-Mechanics/Items/Acid Vial.md|flask of acid]].\
+    \ kobold hurls a [[5.
+Mechanics/Items/Acid Vial.md|flask of acid]].
+Ranged Weapon\
-    \ Ranged Weapon Attack: dice: d20+4 (+4) to hit, range 5/20 ft., one target.\
-    \ Hit: dice:2d6|text(7) (2d6) acid damage.  \n- 2 Alchemist's Fire.\
+    \ Attack: +4 to hit, range 5/20 ft., one target.
+Hit: 7 (2d6) acid damage.\
-    \ The kobold throws a [[5.
+    \  \n- 2 Alchemist's Fire.
+The kobold throws a [[5.
 Mechanics/Items/Alchemists Fire Flask.md|flask of alchemist's fire]].\
-    \ Ranged Weapon Attack: dice: d20+4 (+4) to hit, range 5/20 ft., one target.\
+    \ Ranged Weapon Attack: +4 to hit, range 5/20 ft., one target.
+Hit: 2 (1d4)\
-    \ Hit: dice:1d4|text(2) (1d4) fire damage at the start of each of the target's\
+    \ fire damage at the start of each of the target's turns.
+The target can end this\
-    \ turns.
-The target can end this damage by using its action to make a DC 10 Dexterity\
+    \ damage by using its action to make a DC 10 Dexterity check to extinguish the\
-    \ check to extinguish the flames.  \n- 3 Basket of Centipedes.
-The kobold\
+    \ flames.  \n- 3 Basket of Centipedes.
+The kobold throws a small basket into\
-    \ throws a small basket into a 5-foot-square space within 20 feet of it.
+    \ a 5-foot-square space within 20 feet of it.
 A [[5.
-Mechanics/Bestiary/Beast/Swarm Of Centipedes.md|swarm\
-    \ of insects (centipedes)]] with\
+Mechanics/Bestiary/Beast/Swarm Of Centipedes.md|swarm of insects (centipedes)]]\
-    \ 11 hit points emerges from the basket and rolls initiative.
-At the end of each\
+    \ with 11 hit points emerges from the basket and rolls initiative.
+At the end\
-    \ of the swarm's turns, there's a 50% chance chance that the swarm disperses.\
+    \ of each of the swarm's turns, there's a 50% chance chance that the swarm disperses.\
     \  \n- 4 Green Slime Pot.
 The kobold throws a clay pot full of green slime\
     \ at the target, and it breaks open on impact.
-Ranged Weapon Attack: dice:\
+Ranged Weapon Attack: +4 to hit,\
-    \ d20+4 (+4) to hit, range 5/20 ft., one target.
-Hit: dice:1d10|text(5)\
-    \ (1d10) acid damage, and the target is covered in slime until a creature uses\
+    \ range 5/20 ft., one target.
+Hit: 5 (1d10) acid damage, and the target is covered\
-    \ its action to scrape or wash the slime off.
-A target covered in the slime takes\
+    \ in slime until a creature uses its action to scrape or wash the slime off.
+A\
-    \ dice:1d10|text(5) (1d10) acid damage at the start of each of its turns.\
+    \ target covered in the slime takes 5 (1d10) acid damage at the start of each\
-    \  \n- 5 Rot Grub Pot.
-The kobold throws a clay pot into a 5-foot-square space\
+    \ of its turns.  \n- 5 Rot Grub Pot.
+The kobold throws a clay pot into a 5-foot-square\
-    \ within 20 feet of it, and it breaks open on impact.
+    \ space within 20 feet of it, and it breaks open on impact.
 A [[5.
 Mechanics/Bestiary/Beast/Swarm Of Rot Grubs.md|swarm of rot grubs]]\
     \ (in this book) emerges from the shattered pot and remains a hazard in that square.\
     \  \n- 6 Scorpion on a Stick.
 The kobold makes a melee attack with a [[5.
 Mechanics/Bestiary/Beast/Scorpion.md|scorpion]]\
     \ tied to the end of a 5-foot-long pole.
-Melee Weapon Attack: dice: d20+4\
+Melee Weapon Attack: +4 to hit, reach\
-    \ (+4) to hit, reach 5 ft., one target.
-Hit: 1 piercing damage, and the target\
+    \ 5 ft., one target.
+Hit: 1 piercing damage, and the target must make a DC 9\
-    \ must make a DC 9 Constitution saving throw, taking dice:1d8|text(4) (1d8)\
+    \ Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or\
-    \ poison damage on a failed save, or half as much damage on a successful one.\
+    \ half as much damage on a successful one.  \n- 7 Skunk in a Cage.
+The kobold\
-    \  \n- 7 Skunk in a Cage.
-The kobold releases a skunk into an unoccupied space\
+    \ releases a skunk into an unoccupied space within 5 feet of it.
+The skunk has\
-    \ within 5 feet of it.
-The skunk has a walking speed of 20 feet, AC 10, 1 hit\
+    \ a walking speed of 20 feet, AC 10, 1 hit point, and no effective attacks.
+It\
-    \ point, and no effective attacks.
-It rolls initiative and, on its turn, uses\
+    \ rolls initiative and, on its turn, uses its action to spray musk at a random\
-    \ its action to spray musk at a random creature within 5 feet of it.
-The target\
+    \ creature within 5 feet of it.
+The target must succeed on a DC 9 Constitution\
-    \ must succeed on a DC 9 Constitution saving throw, or it retches and is [[/5.
+    \ saving throw, or it retches and is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]\
     \ for 1 minute.
 The target can repeat the saving throw at the end of each of its\
     \ turns, ending the effect on itself on a success.
 A creature that doesn't need\
     \ to breathe or is immune to poison automatically succeeds on the saving throw.\